ELCHILEN0/Supernaturals/README.md

      - Cure: Cure yourself of all maladies.
 Requires 100 Power + 1 CLAY_BALL.
      - Renew: Buffer nearby players.
 Radius of 5.
 Requires 150 Power + 1 GLOWSTONE_DUST.
 * Vampire
-   - Power: 1000 - 10
+   - Power: 1000
      - 250% during NIGHT.
      - 0% power during DAY.
      - Takes 300% damage from WOODEN_SWORDS.
    - Effects:
-     - Has a 2% chance to burn for 1 SECOND during DAY.
+     - Has a 10% chance to burn for 1 SECOND during DAY when SPRINTING.
      - Has a 25% chance to make ENTITIES bleed for 30 SECONDS during NIGHT.
      - Deals 120% damage during NIGHT.
      - Receives SPEED_POTION_EFFECT during NIGHT.